TheNathanSpace/PHGN519-Course-Project/project_2/README.md

 Run the Project 2 code with `python project_2.py`.

+Output is printed to stdout.
+Figures are output in the directory as `.png` files.

 ## Example Output

 First, we see the bases, chosen individually by Alice and Bob.
 We see which ones match (the matching bases will be used